ssb2dmba/delog/README.md

 ## Running tests

+You can run instrumentation tests with:

+`./gradlew connectedCheck`

-Given `cucumberUseAndroidJUnitRunner` in `gradle.properties` you can run cucumber-android bdd tests (default) or JUnit4 classic `connectedAndroidTest`.
+and you can run Cucumber tests with :

+`./gradlew connectedCheck  -Pcucumber`